 Richmond is home to many retirees and seniors who are supported by several community organizations.
 Richmond can help meet the needs of its seniors by providing opportunities to connect with others, learn new things, pursue creative interests, be healthy and contribute to their community.
 The Community Senior Center of Richmond, Huntington and Bolton offers over 25 activities each week and joins Hale and Hearty in helping seniors live life to the fullest.
 Young families with children may be attracted by our good schools, excellent library and plentiful junior recreational offerings, almost all of which are run by volunteers.
 Our Community Cares Camp provides a low-cost summer recreational program for kids, and counselor training for teens.

 The town can encourage these populations indirectly through its policies and by supporting education, business growth, and diverse housing options.
 Future planning should include additional resources, when available, for children to enhance current afterschool, library, summer camp, childcare, and art programs.
 Young adults often come to Richmond to find a temporary home at the Vermont Youth Conservation Corps, a successful program since 1985 that offers paid outdoor service experiences for people aged 15 and up.
 Housed in the historic Monitor Barn, preserved by the Richmond Land Trust, VYCC members build skills in conservation, agriculture and leadership while improving the health of Vermont’s water, forests, working land and outdoor recreation infrastructure.
+More public Health information and resources can be found in the Data and Additional Information Appendix.

 Challenges